kyteinsky/meet_lookup/README.md

 2. Go to [chrome://extensions](chrome://extensions) and turn the Developer mode ON
 3. Click on "Load Unpacked" and select the cloned or extracted folder named meet_lookup

-#### Load the extension (crx way)
-1. Download the .crx file from releases page
-2. Go to [chrome://extensions](chrome://extensions) and turn the Developer mode ON
-3. Drag and drop this .crx file there

 <br />

 #### Use it